-Understanding MYP assessment may take some time and practice.
-If you are not sure about something, please ask the MYP Subject Area teacher, Director of Learning, or the MYP Coordinator.
+Understanding of MYP assessment might require a considerable amount of time and practice.
+In the event of any uncertainty or ambiguity, it is advisable to consult the MYP Subject Area teacher, Director of Learning, or the MYP Coordinator for clarification.